strisys/web-application-quickstart-node/README.md

 ### To Run

 Run the following commands after cloning this repository.
+Because this is a mono repo, the packages will have to be set up separately.

-1. `cd web-application-quickstart-node\src\server\`
+1. `cd web-application-quickstart-node\src\model\core\src`
 2. `npm install`
+3. `cd ..\..\server\src`
+4. `npm install`
+5. `cd ..\..\..\server\src`
+6. `npm install`

-The post install script will transpile and start the application.
+The post install npm script related to the final step will run the application.